Debbie Flintoff-King

-Debra ("Debbie") Lee Flintoff-King, (OAM) (born 20 April 1960) is a retired Australian athlete, and winner of the women's 400 m hurdles event at the 1988 Seoul Olympics.
+Debra ("Debbie") Lee Flintoff-King, (OAM), née Flintoff, (20 April 1960) is a retired Australian athlete, and winner of the women's 400 m hurdles event at the 1988 Seoul Olympics.

 Athletics career

 Flintoff-King was born in Melbourne, the daughter of Richmond footballer Les Flintoff, and made her international debut at the 1982 Brisbane Commonwealth Games, winning the 400 m hurdles in a Commonwealth record time of 55.89.

 Flintoff finished sixth in the inaugural event at the 1984 Los Angeles Olympics.
 In 1986, after setting Australian records at both the 400 m flat and 400 m hurdles during the year, she won both events at the 1986 Edinburgh Commonwealth Games.
 Flintoff participated in Prince Edward's charity television special The Grand Knockout Tournament in 1987.

 She then won a silver medal at the 1987 World Championships and became the first Australian athlete to win an IAAF Grand Prix Final in that year, taking out her specialty 400 m Hurdles event.

 She won a gold medal at the 1988 Seoul Olympics despite having just received news of her sister, Noeline's death.
 Her Olympic record time of 53.17 seconds is the current Australian record.

 Flintoff-King was one of the bearers of the Olympic Torch at the opening ceremony of the 2000 Sydney Olympics.
 She carried the Olympic Torch at the stadium, as one of the runners for the final segment, before the lighting of the Olympic Flame.

 Married to her coach Phil King with three children (Amber King, Teisha King and Frazer King) Flintoff-King coached Australian sprinter Lauren Hewitt in the early 1990s and has mentored World Champion Jana Pittman.